Arrata-TTRPG/Arrata-TTRPG/src/sections/dice.typ

-There will be cases where a roll would be given or have lost dice to roll, in which case we represent the change to a quantity of dice as $plus.minus X D$, where $X$ is the number of dice being added or subtracted and $D$ (always capitalized) is denoting that $X$ represents a quantity of dice.
+There will be cases where a roll would be given or have lost dice to roll, in which case we represent the change to a quantity of dice as $plus.minus X D$, where $X$ is the number of dice being added or subtracted and $D$ (always capitalized when adding/subtracting) is denoting that $X$ represents a quantity of dice.

 Separately, if two different-sided quantities of dice are added, there is no attempt to unify them into a single roll.
 Instead, they are left in their